abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  $ l -s *.c
  999 /a/main.c
  711 /a/b/c/main.c
  33 /a/b/c/meta.c
- 77 /a/b/c/d/e/menu.c
  27 /a/b/c/ab.c

-and for last modification time with -t, while for both with -st
+for last modification time with -t, and for both with -st

-it always searchs as many directories depths as limited max by OS,
+it always searchs as many directories depths as it's max existing in file system ,
-to lower the limit put -d option, e.g. on search for current and 1 directory below, put -d2 for current and 2 directories below with -d3 and so on..
+to lower the limit put -1...9 option, e.g. on search for current and 1 directory below put -2, for current and 2 directories below add -3, and so on..
 $ l -d2 *.c
 Tes@Linux /
 /a/main.c